stevenrouk/capstone1-online-communities/README.md

 _(Note: Due the nature of the content in this dataset, there is some inappropriate language.)_

+## README Todos

+* clean up src/ folder files
+* find all the paperclips for spots where I want to insert something (:paperclip:)
+* insert links to my class files and helper scripts, where appropriate
+    * maybe have an appendix with all the files and what they're for?
+* link the technologies at the bottom

 ## Motivation

-Network data–and more generally graph data—is everywhere.
+Network data—and more generally graph data—is everywhere.

 Google models websites and knowledge as graphs.
 Facebook models social networks as graphs.
 Netflix models movie-watchers as graphs.
 Scientists model molecules and proteins as graphs.
 Airlines model flights as graphs.